Free delivery for new forklift batteries.

 Alternative: Used battery as a complete solution

-Prevention: How to prevent deep discharge
+Prevention: How to avoid deep discharges

 Conclusion